 Also read: How to reduce After Call Work

 Use call center reports to view your call volumes by day of the month, time, and time of the year.
 Use these historical reports to predict your call center volumes and ensure that you have an adequate number of agents available to answer calls.

 4. Utilize skill hunting

 Skill hunting involves dividing your workforce into a number of skills or departments.
 By doing this you can create a better match between your agents and a caller.
-Agents skilled at handling certain types of calls, for instance billing related queries, are likely to resolve callers’ queries faster.
-As a result, call queues move faster, reducing the overall loads on agents and consequently leading to faster ASA.
+Agents skilled at handling certain types of calls, for instance, billing-related queries, are likely to resolve callers’ queries faster.
+As a result, call queues move faster, reducing the overall loads on agents and consequently leading to a faster ASA.

 5. Put your IVR to work